aidanlangelaan/finance-manager-backend/docs/design.md

   These are accounts the user has payed into.
 So as in the previous example, the account of the grocery store.
 This way we can also track the amount spent at a specific store for a specific period.

 - #### Savings accounts
-  I'm not sure yet on if it's usefull for having a specific type for savings.
+  I'm not sure yet on if it's useful for having a specific type for savings.
 Should this include only users savings accounts, or also others such as pension / share accounts?